 As Kaya and Heeran’s relationship deepened, she opened up about her divorce.
 Heeran took this opportunity to say he was single, lovesick and wanted to marry her.
 However, unknown to her at the time, Heeran was married with four kids.
 His love-struck persona was a facade.

-Heeran’s behaviour soon changed.
+Heeran’s behavior soon changed.
 His once romantic messages turned into threats of self-harm if Kaya did not want to marry him.
 Forced marriages in Nepal are common too, as tens of thousands of women were dragged into one in 2016.

 After 18 months of speaking – or ‘grooming’ – online, Kaya decided to meet Heeran for the first time at a bus station in urban Nepal.

-But instead of running away together then, Heeran went to a neighbouring country to work for four months.
+But instead of running away together then, Heeran went to a neighboring country to work for four months.
 During this stint, his family also contacted her to support his lie.
 They charmed her by considering her family.

 The whole family might profit from her leaving the country if she was then sold for sex.